brentoboy/yi-jing/shuo-gua.md

 ### summary so far...
 The sages built on their original observation\
-(that things alternate between firm and yeilding: yang/yin,  heaven/earth.\
+(that things alternate between solid and broken: yang/yin,  heaven/earth.\
-They realized that the heavens cycle between firm and yeilding: yang/yin, light/dark, day/night.\
+They realized that the heavens cycle between solid and broken: yang/yin, light/dark, day/night.\
-And, the earth is also both firm and yeilding which manifest as hard and soft, stone/dirt, ice/water.\
+And, the earth is also both solid and broken which manifest as hard and soft, stone/dirt, ice/water.\
-And, that man also alternates between firm and yeilding. (firmness of character, and yeilding to selflessness) Justice/Mercy, righteousness/compassion, strictness/leniency, integrity/loyalty
+And, that man also alternates between solid and broken. (solidness of character, and broken to selflessness) Justice/Mercy, righteousness/compassion, strictness/leniency, integrity/loyalty

 Since the energies of the heaven, earth, and man, can alternate independently of each other, they can be combined together into "Trigrams" that together represent the yin-yang balance of the universe at a moment.\
 Ok, it doesn't say that, it just says that they combined them into trigrams (images with 3 lines).